PsCustomObject/PsCustomObject.github.io/_posts/2019-10-28-Measure-Script-Time.md

 Write-Host $($startMs - $endMs)
 ```

-In the above example we initialize a variable containing begin of operation milliseconds, again have PowerShell count from 1 to 10000, set another variable at the end of the cycle and finally print out difference between the start and end time giving us elapsed milliseconds.
+In the above example we initialise a variable containing begin of operation milliseconds, again have PowerShell count from 1 to 10000, set another variable at the end of the cycle and finally print out difference between the start and end time giving us elapsed milliseconds.

 **Warning Notice:** I personally discourage, and never use myself, this approach for different reasons. *First* it makes code more difficult to read and generally **slower** due use of multiple variables and extra calculation. *Second* it poses problems with the elapsed time itself, what if the example above  would require 5 seconds to execute?
 Would it still work according to you?
 {: .notice--warning}